Manny-D/Splunk/README.md

 We could initially use the following command <b><i>index="botsv2" amber</i></b> to find Amber, but over 56k events are returned.
 ![Screenshot 2024-04-01 at 11 06 16 AM](https://github.com/Manny-D/Splunk/assets/99146530/4d7daada-e978-484e-8801-d1b2fd374f38)

-To try and reduce the events and find Amber's IP, we can use the following: <br>
+To reduce the number of events and find Amber's IP, we can use the following: <br>
 <b><i>index="botsv2" sourcetype="pan:traffic" src_user="frothly\\amber.turing"</i></b> <br>
 and when viewing the INTERESTING FIELDS <b><i>src</i></b> or <b><i>src_ip</i></b>, we get <b><i>10.0.2.101</i></b>.